CU-DBMI/set-website/_posts/2023-03-15-Automate-Software-Workflows-with-Github-Actions.md

 > Reference this example for a brief demonstration of how GitHub Actions and Dagger may be used together.
 >
 > - [4.run-matrixed-pytest-dagger.yml](https://github.com/CU-DBMI/demo-github-actions/blob/main/.github/workflows/4.run-matrixed-pytest-dagger.yml): demonstrates how to run matrixed Python versions for confirming passing pytest tests using GitHub Actions and Dagger together.
 A [GitHub Actions matrix strategy](https://docs.github.com/en/actions/using-jobs/using-a-matrix-for-your-jobs) is used to span concurrent work while retaining the reproducibility from Dagger task specification.

+## Closing Remarks

+Using GitHub Actions through the above methods can help automate your technical work and increase the quality of your code with sometimes very little additional effort.
+Saving time through this form of automation can provide additional flexibility accomplish more complex work which requires your attention (perhaps [using timeboxing techniques](https://cu-dbmi.github.io/set-website/2023/01/17/Timebox-Your-Software-Work.html)).
+Even small amounts of time saved can turn into large opportunities for other work.
+On this note, be sure to explore how GitHub Actions can improve things for your software endeavors.